-If the insurer's original determination is upheld after the internal appeal process has been exhausted, and new or additional information has not been provided to the insurer, verify that the insurer has provided a written description of the insured's right to request an independent review of the benefit determination to the insured and the insured's authorized representative, if applicable.
+If the insurer's original determination is upheld after the internal appeal process has been exhausted, and new or additional information has not been provided to the insurer, the insured has the right to contact their state insurance department and their State Health Insurance Program (SHIP) office, pursuant to applicable state statutes, rules and regulations, verify that the insurer has provided a written description of the insured's right to request an independent review of the benefit determination to the insured and the insured's authorized representative, if applicable.
+Changes submitted by Mary Lou Moran

 If the insurer's original determination is upheld after the internal appeal process has been exhausted, and new or additional information has not been provided to the insurer, the insured has the right to contact their state insurance department and their State Health Insurance Program (SHIP) office, pursuant to applicable state statutes, rules and regulations.
+This paragraph removed by Mary Lou Moran

-As part of the written description of the insured's right to request an independent review, verify that the insurer has included in the written description of the insured's right to request an independent review of benefit determination the following, or substantially equivalent, language:
+As part of the written description of the insured's right to request an independent review, verify that the insurer has included in the written description of the insured's right to request an independent review of benefit determination the following, or substantially equivalent, language: This paragraph removed by Mary Lou Moran

 "We have determined that the benefit eligibility criteria ("benefit trigger") of your [policy] [certificate] has not been met.
 You may have the right to an independent review of our decision conducted by long-term care professionals who are not associated with us.
 Please send a written request for independent review to us at [address].
 You must inform us, in writing, of your election to have this decision reviewed within 120 days of receipt of this letter.
-Listed below are the names and contact information of the independent review organizations approved or certified by your state insurance commissioner's office to conduct long-term care insurance benefit eligibility reviews.
+Listed below are the names and contact information of the independent review organizations approved or certified by your state insurance commissioner's office to conduct long term care insurance benefit eligibility reviews.
 If you wish to request an independent review, please choose one of the listed organizations and include its name with your request for independent review.
 If you elect independent review, but do not choose an independent review organization with your request, we will choose one of the independent review organizations for you and refer the request for independent review to it."
+This paragraph removed by Mary Lou Moran